datenanfragen/data/README.md

 If we know from previous requests (or from a privacy policy) which identification information is needed for requests to a company, we record that under the `required-elements` key.

-If `required_elements` are specified, there *should* be one element with type `name`.
+If `required_elements` are specified, there must be one element with type `name`.
 This does not have to be a real name but could also be a username or even an email address, if no other information is required.
 In addition, the `required_elements` should include some way for the company to respond to the request, be it an address, an email address, a phone number or something similar.

 ## Request language